I stood back and regarded the absence of my wallet,

 streaming from the window, from the larger light.

-It was enough to make me wish that I was a dust mote,
+It was enough to make me wish that I could be a dust mote,

 My grandfather's dresser.
 A drummer who departed,